jaytlang-hopkins/freefocus/README.md

 get treatments to patients quicker regardless of their circumstances.
 That allows providers - and future providers, like me - to do more, and be more.

 ## Contributing
-Open an issue, pull request, or email:
+Open an issue, pull request, or [email me](mailto:jlang20@jh.edu)
-* Me: jlang20@jh.edu
-* Dr. Kemar Green, my mentor and PI: kgreen66@jhmi.edu

 ## License
-GPL v3 — always open, always community-first.
+GPLv3 — always open, always community-first.